On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Introduction

 \subsection{Related works based on regularized optimal transport}

 Aside from the computational benefits of entropic regularization mentioned previously, recent developments have studied the statistical properties of a regularized OT cost computed from empirical measures.
-Indeed, in most cases, $\mu$ and $\nu$ are not available, and one has only access to their empirical versions $\hat{\mu}$ and $\hat{\nu}$ respectively built from $X_1,...,X_n$ sampled from $\mu$ and $Y_1,...,Y_n$ sampled from $\nu$.
+Indeed, in most cases, $\mu$ and $\nu$ are not available, and one has only access to their empirical versions $\hat{\mu}$ and $\hat{\nu}$ respectively built from $X_1,\ldots,X_n$ sampled from $\mu$ and $Y_1,\ldots,Y_n$ sampled from $\nu$.
 In this setting, it is natural to investigate the convergence rate of the \textit{plug-in estimator} $W_0(\hat{\mu}, \hat{\nu})$ towards $W_0(\mu, \nu)$.
 This question is addressed in \cite{fournier2015rate} where the authors proved that the resulting estimation error decays to zero at the rate $n^{-2/d}$ when using the quadratic cost in high dimension $d$.
 Due to its attractive computational efficiency, it is obviously interesting to examine the statistical efficiency of the regularized Wasserstein \textit{plug-in estimator} naturally defined as $W_\lambda(\hat{\mu}, \hat{\nu})$.
 This issue as well as the approximation error induced by the regularization parameter is studied in \cite{genevay2019sample}.
 These questions are thoroughly pursued in \cite{chizat2020sinkhorn} as well as the effect of substituting $W_\lambda(\mu, \nu)$ by its debiased counterpart $S_\lambda(\mu, \nu)$.
-Putting the computational issues aside, the OT loss functions $W_0, W_\lambda$ and $S_\lambda$ also constitute efficient tools for statistical estimation.
+Since the first iteration of our work was posted on ArXiv, some new results on the rate of convergence of $W_\lambda(\hat{\mu}, \hat{\nu})$ toward $W_\lambda(\mu,\nu)$ have been established.
+For instance, in \cite{stromme2024minimum,groppe2023lower}, some structural assumptions on the measures studied enable the authors to derive faster rate of convergence than what was previously known.
+Other works like \cite{bigot2019CLT_EOT}, and more recently \cite{gonzalez2023weak}, study the limiting distribution of entropic optimal transport estimators.
+The OT loss functions $W_0, W_\lambda$ and $S_\lambda$ also constitute efficient tools for statistical estimation.
 For instance, a framework of parametric estimation where regularized OT acts as a loss function in learning problems is considered in \cite{ballu2020stochastic}.
 Regularized Wasserstein losses are also considered in \cite{genevay2017gansinkhorn,sanjabi2018wgan,liu2019wgan} for the design of generative models in image processing.
-In a more applied context, the use if regularized OT is investigated in \cite{huizing2021optimal, freulon2020cytopt} to tackle estimation problems in biostatistics.
-The influence of the regularization parameter~$\lambda$ for the purpose of computing smooth Wasserstein barycenters is also analyzed in \cite{BCP18}.
+In a more applied context, the use of regularized OT is investigated in \cite{huizing2021optimal, freulon2020cytopt} to tackle estimation problems in biostatistics.
+The influence of the regularization parameter~$\lambda$ for the purpose of computing smooth Wasserstein barycenters is also analyzed in \cite{BCP18, chizatDoublyRegularizedEntropic2023}.